albar965/littlenavmap-manual/src/en/MENUS.rst

 .. note::

-  Currently MSFS multiplayer traffic cannot be shown since MSFS is lacking the required programming interfaces.
+  Currently multiplayer traffic cannot be shown for MSFS simulators since these are lacking the required programming interfaces.

 .. _show-online-aircraft: